 “Hard work is a great teacher," said Joline Godfrey, author of "Raising Financially Fit Kids," and CEO of The Unexpected Table, a gathering place for thriving families to explore important issues.
 “Kids fully exempted from it will find themselves unprepared for much that life throws at them."

-Developing hardworking kids, said Paul DeLauro, manager of Wealth Planning for City National Bank, must be part of the culture of your family.
+Developing hardworking kids, said Alan Wolberg, manager of Wealth Planning for City National Bank, must be part of the culture of your family.

 “You have to raise kids who are introspective enough to evaluate the success or failure of their actions, who are financially literate and have a strong work ethic," he said.